NeilTynan/pands-project/README.md

 - 23/03/2025 - Saved a copy of the Iris dataset into the directory.
 External materials referenced: https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.to_csv.html (how to save a dataset as a csv dataframe).
 - 28/03/2025 - Added a desciption of the dataset to the ReadMe.
 External materials referenced: https://www.geeksforgeeks.org/iris-dataset/, https://www.geeksforgeeks.org/exploratory-data-analysis-on-iris-dataset/, https://en.wikipedia.org/wiki/Iris_flower_data_set, https://archive.ics.uci.edu/dataset/53/iris, https://gist.github.com/curran/a08a1080b88344b0c8a7 (all links referenced are introductions to the dataset).
 - 29/03/2025 - Plotted histograms of each of the main Iris variables.
 Created "iris_variables.png" as part of this process.
 External materials referenced: https://www.geeksforgeeks.org/plotting-histogram-in-python-using-matplotlib/ (plotting histograms in Python).
+- 31/03/2025 - Started work on scatter plots.
+Had to halt early due to issues with accessing the server with the Iris dataset.
+External materials referenced: https://www.statology.org/pandas-scatter-plot-multiple-columns/ (creating a scatter plot with multiple variables on it).

 ## Getting help